Frequently Asked Questions

 What happens when I click Run Analysis?

-Run Analysis sends your outline, genre, and related project context to the selected OpenAI model.
-It then generates the act structure view, the outline assessment, the report, character suggestions, and the chapter-by-chapter grading.
+Run Analysis sends your outline, story type, genre, and related project context to the app's backend AI service.
+It then generates the act structure view, the outline assessment, the report, character analysis, and the chapter-by-chapter grading.

 Where is my work stored?